A tympanomastoidectomy is a surgery to remove abnormal or infected tissue in the bony area (mastoid) behind the ear. The eardrum is also repaired.

 Reasons for Procedure

-Recurrent middle ear infections , tumors, or excess tissue growth can cause damage to the eardrum and surrounding tissue.
-A tympanomastoidectomy is done to repair the damage and, if necessary, remove damaged tissue.
+This surgery is done when repeat middle ear infections , tumors, or excess tissue growth has damaged the eardrum and surrounding tissue.

 - Hearing loss